Lesson 1: Intro to Serial

 }

-This example assumes that data is in the order of sensorVal1, sensorVal2, sensorVal3 and that each received line is the same.
-To make this communication scheme more flexible, you could transmit a modified CSV with variable names (like key,value pairs) or use JSON.
-Towards the former, you could transmit the key,value pairs as: “sensorVal1=896, sensorVal2=943, sensorVal3=349”.
+This example assumes that data arrives in the order sensorVal1, sensorVal2, sensorVal3 and that each received line follows the same format.
+To make this communication scheme more flexible, you could transmit key-value pairs like sensorVal1=896,sensorVal2=943,sensorVal3=349.
 The receiver would then parse both the variable names and their values.
+You could even use JSON for more complex data structures.

-In all of our examples, we use very simple CSV formatting with ASCII-encoded transceiving.
+In all of our examples, we use simple CSV formatting with ASCII-encoded data.
 But feel free to do things differently!

 Handshaking

 When two devices begin communicating—whether via serial or some other protocol—it’s common to handshake.
-That is, to transmit and receive a small set of initial messages to establish parameters for communication and to synchronize statuses.
-For example, upon connection establishment, you might have your two devices exchange their current set of stored values.
+That is, the devices transmit and receive a small set of initial messages to establish communication parameters and to synchronize state.
+For example, upon connection, you might have your two devices exchange their current settings or confirm that they’re ready to begin.

 Acknowledging data